databrickslabs/dbx/docs/source/templates/python_basic.rst

 Now, you can open the project in your IDE.
 Don't forget to point the IDE to the given conda environment name for a full code introspection.

-Take a look at the code sample in the :code:`<project_name>/jobs/sample/entrypoint.py`.
+Take a look at the code sample in the :code:`<project_name>/tasks/sample_etl_task.py`.
-This entrypoint file contains an example of an implemented job, based on the abstract :code:`Job` name.
+This entrypoint file contains an example of an implemented job, based on the abstract :code:`Task` name.
 You can see that a configuration object, named :code:`self.conf` referenced in this job - these parameters will be provided from a :code:`conf/test/sample.yml` file during Databricks run.
 In the local test, you can override this configuration - please find examples in :code:`tests/unit/sample_test.py`.